|

 Comprised of building structures, agriculture, moving buildings, and an

 individual.
-Mr. Meridith was born in Lubbock, Texas in 1903.
-His parents moved to the
+Mr. Meridith was born in Lubbock, Texas, in 1903.
+His parents moved

 25 copy prints